kyma-project/community/sig-and-wg/sig-core/proposals/kyma-installer-with-charts.md

 - A simpler installation and update processes which will require only deploying a given version of the installer.
 - The installer will always work with Kyma charts tested with a given installer version.

-As a result of this proposal the kyma release artifact should contain only a yaml file to deploy and configure a given version of the installer :
+As a result of this proposal, the Kyma release artifact should contain only a yaml file to deploy and configure a given version of the installer :

 ![](assets/kyma-installer.svg)